metatron-app/metatron-discovery/discovery-extensions/README.md

 </dependencies>
 ```

+### 2. Rename Extension Class
+Modify the name of the WelcomeConnectionExtension class as desired.
+(ex : CustomConnectionExtension.java)

+### 3. Override methods of JdbcDialect interface that require modification.
-2. Override methods of JdbcDialect interface that require modification.
+- Override methods of JdbcDialect interface that require modification.
 ```
 @Override
 public String getName() {